Energy Policies of IEA Countries: Ireland 2019 Review

-IEA (2019), "Energy Policies of IEA Countries: Ireland 2019 Review", IEA, Paris https://www.iea.org/reports/energy-policies-of-iea-countries-ireland-2019-review, License: CC BY 4.0
+IEA (2019), Energy Policies of IEA Countries: Ireland 2019 Review, IEA, Paris https://www.iea.org/reports/energy-policies-of-iea-countries-ireland-2019-review, License: CC BY 4.0

 The International Energy Agency (IEA) has conducted in-depth peer reviews of the energy policies of its member countries since 1976.
 This process supports energy policy development and encourages the exchange of international best practices and experiences.
 This report on Ireland discusses the challenges faced as well as possible solutions to help the country’s energy sector continue towards a secure and sustainable future.
 Despite making substantial advances to transform its energy sector, Ireland is not on course to meet its 2020 greenhouse gas emissions reduction target.
 The decarbonisation of heating in buildings, one focus of this report, is a particular challenge.